Citrus limetta

-Citrus limetta, alternatively considered to be a cultivar of Citrus limon, C. limon 'Limetta', is a species of citrus, commonly known as mousami, musami, sweet lime, sweet lemon, and sweet limetta, it is a member of the sweet lemons.
+Citrus limetta, alternatively considered to be a cultivar of Citrus limon, C. limon 'Limetta', is a species of citrus, commonly known as mousami, musami, mosambi, sweet lime, sweet lemon, and sweet limetta, it is a member of the sweet lemons.
 It is small and round like a common lime in shape.
 It is a cross between the citron (Citrus medica) and a bitter orange (Citrus × aurantium).

 It is native to southern regions of Iran and also cultivated in the Mediterranean Basin.
+It is a different fruit from the Palestinian sweet lime and from familiar sour limes such as the Key lime and the Persian lime.
+However, genomic analysis revealed it to be highly similar to the Rhobs el Arsa, and the two likely represent progeny of distinct crosses of the same citrus parents.